Nazifa is a fashion and style contributor for SSEDITORIAL Magazine,…

 Sustainability is a big part of today’s fashion industry.
 More brands are tackling the environmental impact their clothes are producing.
 I have previously spoken about the importance of consumers and brands being sustainable.
-Today, I will explore the concept of greenwashing and whether or not it sustainability carries significance.
+Today, I will explore the concept of greenwashing and whether or not its sustainability carries significance.

 What is Greenwashing?

 It also raised suspicion of the correlation between Kourtney Kardashian-Barker and sustainability.
 Kourtney is a follower of fashion because she is seen regularly in the latest trends.
 She also wears clothing from high-end designers – will this collaboration stop her from buying luxury fashion?
-Previous to this, when you think of sustainability, Kourtney would not be the first face that comes to mind.
+Before this, when you think of sustainability, Kourtney would not be the first face that comes to mind.
 She has not been vocal about her views on this.
 So again, Boohoo may have hired Kourtney on this project as another marketing strategy to persuade consumers to purchase the collection.

 Can labelling yourself a sustainable brand be beneficial?

 Despite Greenwashing claims fashion brands are accused of, it still has the potential to bring awareness to the public.
 Boohoo’s audience is said to be aimed at Millennials and Gen Z. For them, sustainability may not be their number one concern.
 Buying affordable clothing whilst keeping up with trends might be.
 For this reason, it may be a good thing for the brand to release a sustainable fashion line.
 They can reach out to that specific audience by showing them that you can keep up with fashion while protecting the environment.
 Whilst it may not be the most prominent breakthrough concept, the brand’s attempt to become sustainable, even just a little, is a step in the right direction.
 As fast fashion tends to produce on a large scale, the most minor changes can have a more significant impact than you think.